mbtproject/mbt/README.md

 Monorepo Build Tool (`mbt`) is a utility that supports differential builds, dependency tracking and metadata management for monorepos stored in git.

+## Setting up local dev

+- First time you clone, run `./scripts/build.sh`
+- After that use make
+`make test` Runs all unit tests
+`make install` Installs the local bin in path

+## About

 In the context of `mbt`, term 'Module' is used to refer to a part of source tree that can be developed, built and released independently.
 Modules can be built with different programming languages and their